kyrrigle/kstream-luwak/README.md

 Inspired by the [Samza-Luwak Proof of Concept](https://github.com/romseygeek/samza-luwak) here's a version that uses [Kafka Streams](http://docs.confluent.io/3.0.0/streams/)

-Right now it is really simple, using a simple filter DSL to filter an input topic only letting items through that match 1 or more query using Luwak.
+The demo is really simple, using a simple filter DSL to filter an input topic only letting items through that match 1 or more query using Luwak.

                         +----------+
                         |          |